The Unbelievable Story Of A Secret Mission To Destroy Donald Trump

 The only problem: The documents were phony.
 The wire transfers never occurred, and the entire set of documents appear to have been forged as part of an elaborate scam.
 The fake documents were created, sold, and circulated by a cast of characters that includes a flamboyant Italian who claims to be a baron and a knight, an Israeli who says that during apartheid he engaged in “political subversion” on behalf of the African National Congress, and an American felon who digs up dirt to hurt Trump and other Republicans.

 In the slightly more than four months since the presidential election, a burgeoning market for potentially damaging information about President Trump and his associates has emerged.
-Opportunists have begun dangling such would-be smoking guns — sometimes for a price — to journalists, amateur sleuths, and deep-pocketed political activists so eager to damage the Trump presidency that they can be blind to potential red flags.
+Opportunists have begun dangling such would-be smoking guns — sometimes for a price — in front of journalists, amateur sleuths, and deep-pocketed political activists so eager to damage the Trump presidency that they can be blind to potential red flags.

-Opportunists have begun dangling would-be smoking guns — sometimes for a price — to journalists, amateur sleuths, and deep-pocketed political activists so eager to damage the Trump presidency that they can be blind to red flags.
+Opportunists have begun dangling would-be smoking guns — sometimes for a price — in front of journalists, amateur sleuths, and deep-pocketed political activists so eager to damage the Trump presidency that they can be blind to red flags.

 Such forgeries escalate the phenomenon of “fake news,” the Facebook- and Twitter-friendly lies that tell readers what they want to believe and that are packaged to look like authentic journalism.
 In this case, evidence was deliberately fabricated that could make fictional allegations seem authentic.
 Such forged documents also feed the hunger of a growing audience on the left that seems willing to believe virtually any claim about Trump’s supposed bad deeds.